 Utilizing these official maps and resources helps hunters maximize their experience while respecting land use regulations throughout Virginia.

-Virginia requires hunter education certification for all individuals born on or after January 1, 1975, before they can purchase a hunting license.
+In Virginia, you must complete hunter ed if you are 12–15 or if you are buying your first regular hunting license.
 This course covers essential topics such as firearm safety, wildlife conservation, and ethical hunting practices.

 There are exceptions for hunters under 16 years old who are supervised by a licensed adult during their hunting activities.